 - Supported options:

-- alive, analytics, anti-alias, colors, current window, dc dots, 3d dots, dc lines, 3d lines, dc polygons, polygons, triangles, 3d triangles, depth peeling layers, display, display types, double buffer, driver config, driver config id, driver config version, driver type, driver version, event interrupted, exists, gouraud shading, graphics card name, hardware cutting planes, hardware lights, keyboard, locater, locater buttons, locater type, max colors, max pixels, max size, max texture size, occlusion, occlusion queries, pixels, pixel aspect_ratio, phong lighting, planes, quick moves method, rasters, resolution, resume update, size, static time, statics created, stereo, started, update time, video memory, window aspect ratio, windowing system, Z buffer depth
+- alive, analytics, anti-alias, colors, current window, dc dots, 3d dots, dc lines, 3d lines, dc polygons, polygons, dc_triangles, 3d triangles, depth peeling layers, display, display types, double buffer, driver config, driver config id, driver config version, driver type, driver version, event interrupted, exists, gouraud shading, graphics card name, hardware cutting planes, hardware lights, keyboard, locater, locater buttons, locater type, max colors, max pixels, max size, max texture size, occlusion, occlusion queries, pixels, pixel aspect_ratio, phong lighting, planes, quick moves method, rasters, resolution, resume update, size, static time, statics created, stereo, started, update time, video memory, window aspect ratio, windowing system, Z buffer depth

 Occasionally, a program needs to know something specific about the graphical device it is running on.
 For example, it might need the number of available colors in order to know how to allocate them efficiently.
 Or it might require the screen resolution so as to judge how much detail to present, or it might need to be able to figure the true physical size of figures on the screen.